my ride behind former

 When we passed the Amtrak yard in Washington, I saw P42 #42; the Veterans unit which participated at Streamliners at Spencer; just before #611's restoration began.
 As we pulled into Union Station, I saw it was still raining.
 We soon stopped.

-Despite the rail, I got off and took some photographs.
+Despite the rain, I got off and took some photographs.

 I saw Amtrak switcher #533 pulling in with three Amfleet 1 coaches.
 I photographed that movement.